actions-on-google/dialogflow-gdg-nodejs/README.md

 This action for the Google Assistant provides information about a [Google Developer Group](https://developers.google.com/groups).

+## Warning

+This sample makes use of authenticated requests against the [Meetup API](https://www.meetup.com/meetup_api/).
+Please note that the code currently uses an API key flow, which [is no longer supported](https://www.meetup.com/meetup_api/auth/).

 ## Content
 This app uses [Meetup API](https://www.meetup.com/meetup_api/) to get the data of the GDG.